end-of-game/cloudunit/README.md

 * Docker with its friends : Compose, Machine and soon Swarm
 * Jenkins 2 for CI/CD
 * GitLab CE
-* EKL Stack for monitoring resources in a near future
+* EKL Stack for monitoring users containers
+* Prometheus for monitoring platform
 * Sonar to analyse and reports in the future
+* Mattermost

 Today we have many servers :
-* Tomcat(s)
-* JBoss / WildFly 10 in progress
+* Tomcat / WildFly / GlassFish
 * FatJar for SpringBoot, Vertx, PlayFramework...
+* Support PHP for Apache Httpd and Nginx

 And for modules :